About Dean Richardson

 • Has appropriate professional civil-liability/indemnity insurance.

-Own Private Practice (Portsmouth & Skype).
+Private Counselling Practice (Portsmouth & Skype).

+Unlike some therapy service centres which present therapy services for selection, but their intention is to refer you to third-party therapists, by choosing Dean Richardson you get to work with … Dean Richardson himself.
 All the information on this website is written by, or about, Dean Richardson.
 If this website discusses a particular counselling service offered by Dean Richardson, then it’s Dean Richardson who you will be working with if you decide to take up that counselling service.
+You can trust that when you decide to work with with Dean, it’s Dean who will be working with you.

-Ethics.
+Counselling Ethics.

-Dean Richardson follows the British Association for Counselling & Psychotherapy (BACP)’s Ethical Framework.
+Dean Richardson follows the NCS Ethical Framework.

-Therapeutic Methodologies.
+Therapeutic Methods.

 Dean’s methodologies of therapies include the following:-